p-lr/TrekMe/Readme.md

 </p>

 From there, you can zoom into the area in the world you want to capture.
 Then, press the area button so an erea of selection appears on the screen.
 This area can be resized.
+Beware that USGS only provides detailed levels for USA, the same way that IGN details France and its territories.
+OpenStreetMap covers the entire world.
 When you're done, press the download button, at the bottom right.
 A configuration menu pops up:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/15638794/44301322-14003a00-a315-11e8-8d11-7495dab2c416.jpg" width="300">